 65 minutes in is when Hakkasan (below) at 8 Place is the bar where Glass has an altercation with his ex-wife shortly before she is found murdered.
 This place also appeared in the 2002 film ‘About a Boy‘.

-The Magpie at 12 New Street (above) close to Liverpool Street Station is not a gay bar although it did seem like it in the film where it was full of male-only police officers.
+The Magpie at 12 New Street (below) close to Liverpool Street Station is not a gay bar although it did seem like it in the film where it was full of male-only police officers.
 It can be seen after 78 mins where Glass goes to talk to Detective Washburn and hand in some possible evidence found in Tramells fridge.

 Dr Glass lives at Stone Buildings (below) which is seen on 83 mins and is where Washburn catches up with Glass to fill him in on the forensic report.

 For other London filming locations click on the links below: